Lewis Honored As An SEC Legend

 FAYETTEVILLE, Ark. – There are many words to describe former University of Arkansas All-American golfer Stacy Lewis – passionate, fierce competitor, loyal, intelligent, driven.
 Today we add the word legend as Lewis was named to the 2019 Southeastern Conference Women’s Legends Team.

 The 2019 SEC class of Legends honors former student-athletes, coaches and administrators at the conference women’s basketball tournament, March 6-10, in Greenville, S.C.
-Lewis will be honored at a banquet and again at halftime of the Razorbacks’ first game in the tournament.
+Lewis was honored at a banquet on Wednesday and was recognized at halftime of the Razorbacks’ second round game at the SEC Tournament.

 Lewis played for the Razorbacks from 2005-08 and won the program’s only NCAA Individual title.
 The four-time All-American and All-SEC selection earned 2005 SEC Freshman of the Year honors, 2008 SEC Player of the Year honors and won a pair of conference individual titles.
 Other collegiate honors include winning the 2007 Dinah Shore Trophy, being selected to the SEC Community Service Team twice, earning the 2008 SEC Women’s Golf Scholar-Athlete Award, four SEC Academic Honor Roll and two ESPN The Magazine Academic All-America honors.
 Lewis graduated from Arkansas in 2008 with a degree in finance.